 You just got back from a major fabric shopping spree, and are dying to get a few of your beautiful purchases cut out and sewn up as soon as possible.
 If fabric could fit in your pocket, it would be the equivalent of money burning a hole in it!
 It’s important to wash fabric before sewing though.

-I hate to throw a damper on your enthusiasm and creativity, but we need to talk about pre-treating fabric before sewing with it.
+I hate to throw a damper on your enthusiasm and creativity.
 In the end, you will be very glad you took the time to prevent shrinkage problems in a completed garment.

 Fibers that need pre-washing: